Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 * It may happen that a track passes several times through a waypoint (in the example __WPT3__).
 This happens if the track intersects itself and if an attached waypoint is located at an intersection.
-    * If the option `Sort along track (multiple)` is used then the waypoint is shown several times in the list.
+    * If the option `Sort along track (multiple)` is used, then the waypoint is shown several times in the list.
     * If the option `Sort along track (single)` is used then the waypoint is shown only once in the list.
 The information given in the roadbook window refers to the last pass through the waypoint.

     ![Roadbook with waypoints attached to track](images/DocFaq/Roadbook.jpg "Roadbook with waypoints attached to track")

-* If the option `Keep order of project`is used then the edit window of the project shows waypoints and tracks in different tables.
+* If the option `Keep order of project` is used, then the edit window of the project shows waypoints and tracks in different tables.

 Attached waypoints are also shown with their icons - or in the case that the cursor is located at the waypoint position with